Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 # Automated CI/CD Pipeline with AWS for Java Web Application

-This project demonstrates a fully automated CI/CD pipeline using AWS services for a Java-based web application.
-It replaces slow, error-prone manual deployments with a secure, scalable, and maintainable cloud-native workflow—from source control to production release.
+This project demonstrates a fully automated CI/CD pipeline built on AWS for a Java-based web application.
+It replaces slow, error-prone manual deployments with a secure, scalable, and maintainable cloud-native workflow that spans from source control to production release.

-The pipeline integrates four core AWS services: AWS CodePipeline orchestrates the workflow, AWS CodeBuild handles automated builds and tests, AWS CodeDeploy manages zero-downtime deployments, and AWS CodeArtifact secures and centralizes dependency management.
-GitHub serves as the version control system, triggering the pipeline on code changes.
-Artifacts are deployed to EC2 instances provisioned via CloudFormation, improving deployment speed, reducing human error, and enhancing traceability.
+The pipeline integrates several core AWS services.
+AWS CodePipeline orchestrates the overall workflow.
+AWS CodeBuild handles automated compilation and testing.
+AWS CodeDeploy manages zero-downtime deployments.
+AWS CodeArtifact secures and centralizes dependency management.
+GitHub serves as the version control system and triggers the pipeline automatically on code changes.
+Artifacts are deployed to EC2 instances provisioned via AWS CloudFormation, which improves deployment speed, reduces human error, and enhances traceability.

 ---

 ## 🖥Remote Development Environment on EC2
 To support remote development, an Amazon EC2 instance was provisioned and secured using an EC2 key pair.

 <img width="858" height="169" alt="image" src="https://github.com/user-attachments/assets/07c62618-7062-4b25-9091-95ef8b5d6ffe" />

-SSH access was limited to the instance owner, reducing the attack surface and preventing unauthorized access.
+SSH access was limited to the instance owner, minimizing the attack surface and preventing unauthorized access.

-Development was streamlined using Visual Studio Code’s Remote – SSH extension, allowing direct editing on the EC2 instance without manual file transfers.
-The environment was configured with Amazon Corretto 8 for Java runtime and Apache Maven for build automation.
+Development was streamlined using Visual Studio Code’s Remote – SSH extension, which enabled direct editing on the EC2 instance without manual file transfers.
+The environment was configured with Amazon Corretto 8 for the Java runtime and Apache Maven for build automation.
 The project was initialized using Maven’s archetype system, promoting a standardized and modular codebase structure.

 <img width="1888" height="631" alt="image" src="https://github.com/user-attachments/assets/cb03eb9d-01d0-4f6f-a747-13d79bb08c2c" />

-Version control was established with Git, securely connected to GitHub via a Personal Access Token (PAT).
-This laid the foundation for seamless integration with the CI/CD pipeline.
+Version control was established using Git, securely connected to GitHub via a Personal Access Token (PAT).
+This setup laid the foundation for seamless integration with the CI/CD pipeline.

 ---